emax-77/Inventory-Management-System/README.md

-***I am also developing the same project using Flask and MongoDB, please check it out here https://github.com/emax-77/Inventory-Managemet-System-Flask-MongoDB.git***
+***I am also developing the same project using Flask and MongoDB, you can check it here: https://github.com/emax-77/Inventory-Managemet-System-Flask-MongoDB.git***

 # Inventory Management System
 ## Simple IMS for small business using Django

 ## Project includes:
 - Product Management (C-R-U-D)
 - Sales
 - Invoices